Form 5500 FAQs

 What is the difference between a large plan and small plan filer?

-The most significant difference is that large plan filers are required to engage an independent qualified public accountant (IQPA) to audit the plan’s financial statements each and attach the audit report to the Form 5500 when it is filed.
+The most significant difference is that large plan filers are required to engage an independent qualified public accountant (IQPA) to audit the plan’s financial statements each year and attach the audit report to the Form 5500 when it is filed.
 That report includes the IQPA’s opinion as to whether or not the plan’s financial statements are fairly presented in conformity with generally accepted accounting principles (GAAP).
+However, the audit process involves a review of the company’s plan-related internal controls as well as a sampling of participant transactions.

 Our outside bookkeeper used to work in a CPA firm.
 Can we hire him/her to perform the audit and save a few bucks?